mush42/oy-cms/README.md

 **oy** provides you with a flexible, full-fledged CMS engine with the following features:

-* Makes use of some of the best flask extensions (Flask-Admin, Flask-SQLAlchemy...)
 * A base **Page** model containing comprehensive metadata fields
 * Pages are managed in a tree using nested sets which allows for faster querying for descendants and ancestors
 * Routing to any page type is handled transparently using the familiar decorator syntax